 - 2 T avocado oil

-- Bake for 15 minutes, remove from oven and brush each flauta with additional 2 T avocado oil, return to over for an additional 5 minutes.
+10. Bake for 15 minutes, remove from oven and brush each flauta with additional 2 T avocado oil, return to oven for an additional 5 minutes.

-*to make tortillas the amazing yellow color, simply add 1 teaspoon of turmeric per “our recipe” to the dry ingredients, so for this recipe you triple our basic recipe to get 24 tortillas, so it would be a 1 tablespoon.
+*to make tortillas the amazing yellow color, simply add 1 teaspoon of turmeric per “our recipe” to the dry ingredients (plus a dash or two of black pepper – this helps turmeric do it’s thing) so for this recipe, you triple our basic recipe to get 24 tortillas, so it would be a 1 tablespoon of the turmeric.
 Be warned, most things the dough touches will have a slight hue of yellow…including your hands!